malsami/Deep_Shallow_ml_devel/README.md

 The scripts can be run via the python files or ipynb notebooks.
 The notebooks load the appropriate functions from the *.py files.
 Jupyter notebooks are convenient because of the quick results and graphical interface.
 In terms of functionality they are both the same.
+Notebooks are in the *notebooks* folder but are not fully configured yet.

+To retrieve the data and build files, put the *pandas* database in the *data/external* folder and then run the script *python DataRetrievalAndClean.py [taskset_size]* where *taskset_size* is a number from 1-3.

+The file *Trainer.py* is for machine learning training.
+See the file for more information.